Chorale-Corpus/Goudimel_C/README.md

 - `title`: `str`.
 Original French titles (note the old language and spelling) that sets the file's alphabetical order.
 - `orig_bass`: `str`.
 The pitch name with octave (e.g, "C4" - not to be confused with the clefs) of the first note in the original bass part.
 - `orig_key`: `bool`.
 The original key signature expressed as a bool: there is either no key signature or one of a single flat.
 - `clefs`: `list`.
-The four original clefs, specifying the `sign` and `line` in order (from superius to basses).
+The four original clefs, specifying the `sign` and `line` in order (from low to high).
 E.g., ["G2", "C3", "C3", "F4"].
 - `psalm_number`: `int`.
 A number in the range 1--150.
 - `latin_title`: `str`.
 A corresponding Latin name for the psalm.
 This is potentially useful for cross-referencing
-(for which see also [`titles.py`](./titles.py) module which includes a mapping between the numbering schemes).
+(for which see also [`titles.py`](./titles.py) module which includes a mapping between the numbering schemes and [`psalms_texts.tsv`](./psalms_texts.tsv) file with both numbering schemes and an English translation).

-Additionally, for the 41 transcribed so far, there is the following:
+Additionally, for those with full transcription, there is the following:
 - string (text) representations of the original parts in music21's tinyNotation.
   - The key is given by the part name: `superius`, `contra`, `tenor`, `bassus`.
-  - The values are tiny notation for the music of that part.
+  - The values are expressed in music21's `tinyNotation` for the music of that part.
   - This covers all relevant data except the following which we also provide on the json:
 - `mod_trans`: `int`.
 The number of semitones and direction (+/-) for transposing from the original to the modern key choice.
 - `mod_sharps`: `int`.
 The key signature for the modern version, expressed as a number of sharps.